-1 Peter, an apostle of Jesus Christ, to those who live as foreigners and pilgrims dispersed throughout Pontus, Galatia, Cappadocia, Asia, and Bithynia, 2 chosen according to the foreknowledge of God the Father, and by the Spirit’s work of sanctification called to obedience1 and the sprinkling of the blood of Jesus Christ: May grace and peace be multiplied to you.
+1 Peter, an apostle of Jesus Christ, to those who live as sojourners, scattered throughout Pontus, Galatia, Cappadocia, Asia, and Bithynia, 2 chosen according to the foreknowledge of God the Father, and by the Spirit’s work of sanctification called to obedience1 and the sprinkling of the blood of Jesus Christ: May grace and peace be multiplied to you.

 Praise to the God of All Hope

 6 In all of this you greatly rejoice, though now for a little while, if it is necessary, some of you may be grieved by various trials, 7 so that the genuineness2 of your faith—which is more precious than gold that perishes despite being tested by fire—may be found to result in praise, honor, and glory at the revelation of Jesus Christ.
 8 Though you have not seen him, you love him; and though, for now, you still do not see him, you believe in him, rejoicing3 with a joy that is inexpressible and filled with glory, 9 as you obtain4 the goal of your faith: the salvation of your souls.

 Be Holy as He is Holy

 13 So then: Gird up the loins of your mind, stay sober, and fix your hope completely on the grace to be brought to you at the revelation of Jesus Christ.
 14 As obedient children, do not give way to the evil desires you formerly indulged when you lived in ignorance; 15 but instead, like the Holy One who called you, be holy in all your conduct; 16 for it is written, “Be holy, for I am holy.”7